The Battle of Lobau - 1263

 was a battle fought between the Teutonic Order and Prussians in 1263 during the Great Prussian Uprising.

-Pagan Prussians rose against their conquerors, who tried to convert them to Christianity, after Lithuanians and Samogitians
+The pagan Prussians rose against their conquerors, who tried to convert them to Christianity, after Lithuanians and Samogitians

-soundly defeated the joint forces of the Teutonic Knights and the Livonian Order in the Battle of Durbe in 1260.
+soundly defeated the joint forces of the Teutonic Knights and the Livonian Order in the Battle of Durbe (1260).
 The first

-years of the uprising were successful to Prussians, who defeated the Knights in the Battle of Pokarwis and besieged castles
+years of the uprising were successful for the Prussians, who defeated the Knights in the Battle of Pokarwis and besieged castles

-Land, where the Knights first established themselves in late 1220s.
-Apparent aim of these raids were to force the Knights to devote as many troops in defense
+themselves in the late 1220s.
+The apparent aim of these raids were to force the Knights to devote as many troops in defense

-of Culm (Chełmno) as possible so that they could not provide help to the besieged castles and forts.
+of Chełmno as possible so that they could not provide help to the besieged castles and forts.
 In 1263 the Natangians

-led by Herkus Monte raided Kulmer Land and took many prisoners.
-Master Helmrich von Rechenberg, who was at Culm at the time, collected his men and pursued the Natangians, who could not move quickly due to a large number of captives.
+led by Herkus Monte raided Chełmno Land and took many prisoners.
+Master Helmrich von Rechenberg, who was at Chełmno

+at the time, collected his men and pursued the Natangians, who could not move quickly due to a large number of captives.

-near Löbau (Lubawa).
-Their heavy warhorses smashed Natangian formation, but Herkus
+The Teutonic Knights intercepted the Prussians near Löbau (now Lubawa, Poland).
+Their heavy warhorses smashed the Natangian formation, but Herkus

-Monte with trusted warriors attacked and killed the Master Helmrich and Marshal Dietrich.
+Monte with trusted warriors attacked and killed the master Helmrich and marshal Dietrich.
 Leaderless knights were defeated,

 and forty knights perished along with a number of low-ranking soldiers.
 In terms of killed knights, it was the sixth largest

 defeat of the Teutonic Knights in the 13th century.
 After the battle it looked like the Prussians might win the uprising,

-but because of their infighting between numerous clans they did not seize the opportunity to strike the final devastating
+but because of their infighting between numerous clans, they did not seize the opportunity to strike the final devastating

 blow.
 Instead individual clans continued to act on their own.